omokpogabriel/introduction_to_linux/Day_03: Linux filesystem.md

   ## ABSOLUTE VS RELATIVE PATH
   > The absolute path is preceeded by a / in the path name while a relative path is preceded by a ./ or ../ in the path name

+  ## LS COMMAND
+  this command is used to list the files in a directory. eg ls [path1], [path2]
+  Options:
+  * -l: displays the list of the content of a directory include information like priviledges, owner, timestamp of each of the contents
+  * -ld: displays information about the direcgory itself and not its contents
+  * -a: Displays all files including hidden files
+  * -S: sort by size